1. Clarify your goals

+Change your mortgage type.
+You might want to switch from an adjustable to a fixed-rate mortgage to lock in your rates.
 Adjustable-rate mortgages — or ARMs — often have attractive rates to start, but your interest rate can rise after the introductory years are over.
-With a fixed-rate mortgage, there are none of those sorts of surprises.
+With a fixed-rate mortgage, there are no surprises.

-These prepayment penalties aren't common, though you might find them with interest-only mortgages and other unconventional loans.
+These prepayment penalties aren't common today, though you might find them with interest-only mortgages and other unconventional loans.
 The cost could make you decide quickly against a refinance.

-Also, some local government grant programs, such as for fixer-uppers or first-time homebuyers, carry special terms that can make refinacing difficult.
+Also, some local government grant programs, such as for fixer-uppers or first-time homebuyers, carry special terms that can make refinancing difficult.

-You might have to jump through lots of legal hoops that are in place to prevent house flippers from using the grants to buy properties they intend to resell quickly.
+You might have to jump through legal hoops that prevent house flippers from using the grants to buy properties they intend to resell quickly.